Best ring light in 2023: beautiful lighting for vlogging, video calls and selfies

 Small battery dims after about an hour

-For those moments when you only need a little light, these very little lights from Xinbaohong are perfect.
-In fact, they're so small you can pretty much keep them on you at all times in a pocket or a bag.
+For those moments when you only need a little light, this very little light from Xinbaohong is perfect.
+It's so small that you can pretty much keep one on you at all times, in a pocket or bag.

 Frequently asked questions